-- eating a healthy, balanced diet to help strengthen your immune system
+- eating a healthy and balanced diet to help strengthen the immune system

-- avoiding stress, which can also weaken your immune system
+- reducing stress, which can also weaken the immune system

-- avoiding exposure to individuals with infectious illnesses, since you may have a harder time fighting off disease
+- avoiding exposure to people with infections and viruses, since the immune system of those with HIV may have a harder time responding to the disease

 - exercising on a regular basis